How the home refinance comparison works

 Rates are always changing

-Even if you started your mortgage a few years ago, there’s a good chance you could find a lower rate today and save thousands by refinancing your mortgage loan.
+Even if you started your mortgage a few years ago, you may be able to find a lower rate today by refinancing your mortgage loan.
 There’s no minimum time period to have a mortgage before you can refinance.
 In fact, some people refinance in as little as a year.
 It’s easy to simply check mortgage rates every few years to make sure you’re not overpaying.

 Start online now and see if you’ll save in minutes.